tek/proteome.nvim/README.md

 In the latter case, projects that don't have a type (like the fallback project used for any dir) are excluded unless explicitly allowed.

+Several commands for examining the history and checking out previous states are
+provided:

+`ProHistoryPrev` and `ProHistoryNext` check out the current project's parent and child commits.
+Currently, only the whole project can be checked out, but this will be provided for single files later.

+`ProHistoryBrowse` loads a scratch buffer in a new tab and fills it with the history, displaying the diff of the currently selected commit.
+`j` and `k` are mapped to cycling up and down.
+Pressing `<cr>` checks out the currently displayed commit.
+This is pretty preliminary, more features should be supplied soon.

 ## License

 Copyright (c) Torsten Schmits.
 Distributed under the terms of the [MIT License][4].